19hours/sg-statutes/Acts/Bankruptcy Act.md

 ### Continuance of proceedings on death of debtor

 71\.
-If a debtor by or against whom a bankruptcy petition has been presented dies, the proceedings in the matter shall, unless the court otherwise directs, be continued as if he were alive, and the court may dispense with service of the petition upon him.
+If a debtor by or against whom a bankruptcy application has been made dies, the proceedings in the matter shall, unless the court otherwise directs, be continued as if he were alive, and the court may dispense with service of the application upon him.

-### Withdrawal of bankruptcy petition
+### Withdrawal of bankruptcy application

 72\.
-A bankruptcy petition shall not be withdrawn without the leave of the court.
+A bankruptcy application shall not be withdrawn without the leave of the court.

 Protection of debtor’s property

 ### Appointment of interim receiver

-73\.—(1) The court may, if it thinks it necessary or expedient for the protection of the debtor’s property, at any time after the presentation of a bankruptcy petition and before making a bankruptcy order, appoint the Official Assignee to be interim receiver of the debtor’s property or any part thereof and direct him to take immediate possession of the same, including any books of accounts and other documents relating to the debtor’s business.
+73\.—(1) The court may, if it thinks it necessary or expedient for the protection of the debtor’s property, at any time after the making of a bankruptcy application and before making a bankruptcy order, appoint the Official Assignee to be interim receiver of the debtor’s property or any part thereof and direct him to take immediate possession of the same, including any books of accounts and other documents relating to the debtor’s business.

 (2) Where the court has appointed an interim receiver under subsection (1), no person who is a creditor of the debtor in respect of a debt provable in bankruptcy shall —